javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

     alert( +sum.toFixed(2) ); // 0.3
     ```

-2. We can temporarily turn numbers into integers for the maths and then revert it back.
-It works like this:

-    ```js run
-    alert( (0.1 * 10 + 0.2 * 10) / 10 ); // 0.3
-    ```

-    This works because when we do `0.1 * 10 = 1` and `0.2 * 10 = 2` then both numbers become integers, and there's no precision loss.

-3. If we were dealing with a shop, then the most radical solution would be to store all prices in cents and use no fractions at all.
+2. If we were dealing with a shop, then the most radical solution would be to store all prices in cents and use no fractions at all.
 But what if we apply a discount of 30%?
 In practice, totally evading fractions is rarely feasible, so the solutions above help avoid this pitfall.

 ````smart header="The funny thing"
 Try running this: